tombee/conductor/deploy/exe.dev/README.md

 ssh exe.dev share port conductor 9000
 ```

-This returns a URL like `https://conductor-abc123.exe.dev` - this is your Conductor endpoint.
+This returns a URL like `https://conductor-abc123.exe.dev` - this is your Conductor control plane endpoint.

+**For Webhooks:** If you plan to use GitHub/Slack webhooks, you'll also need to expose the public API port (see [Webhook Support](#webhook-support) below).

 ### Step 4: Connect Local CLI